Knowing how to lock Windows 10 is useful to protect your personal data. Just like your smartphone, you can lock your Windows 10 computer too.

 Sounds interesting?
-Let’s learn together six super-easy methods to lock screen on your Windows 10 PC.
+Let’s learn together six super-easy methods to lock the screen on your Windows 10 PC.

 How to lock Windows 10